Abishake007/Abishake007/README.md

 # Abishake A

-**Full-Stack Developer focused on building scalable web applications and secure backend systems.**
+Full-Stack Developer focused on building scalable web applications and secure backend systems.

 CSE Graduate and Full-Stack Developer with a robust technical foundation in Java, Spring Boot, and the MERN stack.
 Experienced in architecting end-to-end web      applications, implementing secure REST APIs, and designing interactive user interfaces.
 Ready to write clean, maintainable code and deliver high-performance       software solutions.

 ---
 ### What I work on
-* **Backend Development** with Java and Spring Boot.
+* Backend development with Java and Spring Boot
-* **Full-Stack Applications** using Angular, React, and Node.js.
+* Authentication and authorization (JWT, role-based access)
+* REST API design
-* **Database Management** with MySQL and MongoDB.
+* Full-stack projects with Angular and MERN
-* **REST API Design** for seamless frontend-backend communication.
-* **Cloud Integration** and exploring AWS services.
+* Learning secure development practices
+* Data structures and algorithms for problem solving
 ---
 ### Highlights
 * **8.06/10 CGPA** in my B.E.
 CSE program.